Health Screening for Protein-Losing Enteropathy (PLE),

 If you or your veterinarian suspect RD or Addison's, the following tests can be run:

 - ACTH stimulation test

-The two optional tests below may be early indicators of PLE and PLN.
-You can arrange for these through your veterinarian at the same time you do your annual screening.
+The optional test below may be an early indicator of PLE.
+You can arrange for this test through your veterinarian at the same time you do your annual screening.
 Alternatively, you can take the samples at home and ship them for testing in a kit SCWTCA has developed.
-For information on these, please click on the links below:
+For information on the kit, please click on the link below: